tantsandras/mm/content/podcastEpisodesFolder/russian-spies.md

-So this particular agent that they used was called a234 and there's very little scientific data available about it how to make it obviously and any studies into their toxicity but there's certain comparisons to other nerve agents that have been studied more closely so there's another one called VX and I think it stands for venomous agent 10.
+So this particular agent that they used was called a234 and there's very little scientific data available about it, how to make it obviously, and any studies into their toxicity.
+But there's certain comparisons to other nerve agents that have been studied more closely.
+So there's another one called VX and I think it stands for venomous agent 10.
 I'm assuming the x is roman numerals for ten.
-Clever boy. yeah
+Clever boy.
+Yeah,
+can't be, can't be sure on that though.
+Not a doctor.
-can't be can't be sure on that though um not a doctor anyway so the weapon a234 has been deemed approximately five to eight times more toxic than vx and when you look at the toxicity data it's actually quite frightening to consider that so the ld50 which is the lethal dose required to kill 50 of test participants is 7 micrograms per kilogram if you translate that into what they usually extrapolate into which is a 70 kilogram adult male with no underlying health conditions the lethal dose of vx is
+Anyway, so the weapon A234
+has been deemed approximately five to eight times more toxic than VX.
+And when you look at the toxicity data it's actually quite frightening to consider that.
+So the LD50, which is
+the lethal dose required to kill 50 % of test participants, is 7 micrograms per kilogram.
+If you translate that into what they usually extrapolate into, which is a 70 kilogram adult male with no underlying health conditions, the lethal dose of VX is
-0.49 milligrams
+0.49 milligrams.
-oh shit that's so much
+Oh shit, that's so much
+so much less...
+Absolutely tiny amount.
+Yeah, now imagine that
-so much less absolutely tiny amount yeah I imagine that a234 is five to eight times that lethal it's coming down to like two 0.2 milligrams via respiration to cause death which is why the medical staff and the police force and everybody involved in the case was so precautious about containing this case it's why don showed such severe symptoms and passed away whereas Sergei and and Yulia didn't was because a dose of 0.2 milligrams via respiration is a lethal dose that's like one or two spritzes inhaled of a perfume and that's enough that is crazy especially thinking like how much milligrams of painkillers you take or like yeah you think your standard dose of paracetamol is 500 milligrams and it takes 0.2 milligrams in order to kill an average male yeah I can't I i wanted to say that's like blah blah blah percent but let's not do maths um i can't
+A234 is five to eight times
+that lethal.
+It's coming down to like two 0.2 milligrams via respiration to cause death, which is why the medical staff and the police force, and everybody involved in the case was so precautious about containing this case.
+It's why Dawn showed such severe symptoms and passed away, whereas Sergei and and Yulia didn't, was because a dose of 0.2 milligrams via respiration is a lethal dose.
+That's like one or two spritzes inhaled of a perfume, and that's enough.
+That is crazy, especially thinking like how much milligrams of painkillers you take, or like...
+Yeah, you think your standard dose of paracetamol is 500 milligrams, and it takes 0.2 milligrams in order to kill an average male.
+Yeah I can't, I wanted to say that's like, blah blah blah percent but let's not do maths.
+I can't.
-\[Laughter] but also um so it's a nerve agent which the nervous system controls your actions and your sensory information so every kind of movement every smell every site is all controlled by the nervous system and nerve agents all act the same way in that they inhibit the nervous response in the body and they do that by acting on what's called acetyl cholinesterase and the way that this works is in your synapses in the brain and in your body between muscles you create a compound called
+\[Laughter] But also, so it's a nerve agent which the nervous system controls your actions and your sensory information.
+So every kind of movement, every smell, every site, is all controlled by the nervous system.
+And nerve agents all act the same way in that they inhibit the nervous response in the body, and they do that by acting on what's called acetyl cholinesterase.
+And the way that this works is in your synapses in the brain and in your body between muscles you create a compound called